pierrickrouxel/loopback-connector-db2/README.md

-#loopback-connector-db2
+# Work in progress

-[IBM® DB2®]() is the database of choice for robust, enterprise-wide solutions handling high-volume workloads.
+#loopback-connector-db2i

-It is optimized to deliver industry-leading performance while lowering costs.
-The `loopback-connector-db2` module is the LoopBack connector for DB2.
+The `loopback-connector-db2i` module is the LoopBack connector for DB2 for IBM i.

 The LoopBack DB2 connector supports:

 - All [CRUD operations](https://docs.strongloop.com/display/LB/Creating%2C+updating%2C+and+deleting+data).
 - [Queries](https://docs.strongloop.com/display/LB/Querying+data) with fields, limit, order, skip and where filters.
-- All supported DB2 LUW versions as well as dashDB.
-Note for dashDB set supportDashDB in the loopback datasource definition.
+- Only native connection is supported (for the moment).
 Column organized tables are not supported.

 ## Installation

 Enter the following in the top-level directory of your LoopBack application:

 ```
-$ npm install loopback-connector-db2 --save
+$ npm install loopback-connector-db2i --save
 ```

 The `--save` option adds the dependency to the application's `package.json` file.